screwdriver-cd/sd-cmd/README.md

 ```

 ### Execute
-We execute a command.
-The command arguments can be specified by the following `arguments`.
+Executing a published command.
+The arguments for published command can be specified by the following `arguments`.
 ```bash
 USAGE:
    sd-cmd exec [command options] namespace/name@version [arguments...]